greatislander/c2lc-project-website/src/robot-activities/meet-dash-and-dot.md

 description: This activity explores visual, audio, and animation control settings for Dash and Dot.
 metaImage: /assets/media/meet_dash-_light_-_sound.jpg
-metaImageAlt: Illustration of Dash in front of yellow half-circle and musical notes to a blue background
+metaImageAlt: Illustration of Dash in front of top half of a yellow semi-circle and musical notes to a blue background
 whatYouNeed: >-
   ### Tools